-PLSCI 30 Principles of Pest Management 3 units 54 lecture hours
+PLSCI 30 Principles of Pest Management 3 Units

 Principles of pesticide management including: pesticide laws and regulations; identification and symptoms of plant pests; modes of pesticide action; principles of integrated pest management; non-pesticide pest control; effective and safe use of herbicides, insecticides, fungicides and other crop protection chemicals; and pesticide record keeping.
 This course will assist students in preparation for the Department of Pesticide Regulations PCA Exam (Category: Pest Management).